Kattis/problem-package-format/spec/problem_format.md

 There can't be two programs of the same kind with the same name.

-Validators and graders, but not submissions, in the form of a directory may include two POSIX-compliant scripts "build" and "run".
-Either both or none of these scripts must be included.
-If the scripts are present,
+Validators and graders, but not submissions, in the form of a directory may include two POSIX-compliant scripts `build` and `run`.
-then:
+If at least one of these two files is included:

-  - the program will be compiled by executing the build script.
+  1. If the `build` script is present, it will be run.
+The working directory will be (a copy of) the program directory.
+The `run` file must exist after `build` is done.
-  - the program will be run by executing the run script.
+  2. The `run` file must exist and be executable, and will be invoked with the same arguments and working directory as a single file program.

 Programs without build and run scripts are built and run according to what language is used.
 Language is determined by looking at the file